 And at 85,000 miles each way from the West Coast to Tokyo, Japan Airlines first class is still a decent deal.

 You can find Japan Airlines flights out of Boston (BOS), Chicago (ORD), Dallas (DFW), Los Angeles (LAX), New York City (JFK), San Diego (SAN), San Francisco (SFO), Seattle (SEA), and Vancouver (YVR), or connect to one of these gateways on an Alaska Airlines flight.
 Even in business class, you'll enjoy a comfortable ride across the Pacific.

 Aer Lingus may not be our first choice to cross the pond, but if the price is right to fly in a lie-flat seat, we're all for it.

-Starting from just 60,000 Alaska miles each way to fly Aer Lingus, it's a competitive way to fly business class to Europe using points and miles.
+Starting from just 60,000 Alaska miles and under $20 in taxes and fees each way to fly Aer Lingus business class, it's a competitive way to fly business class to Europe using points and miles.
 You can also fly economy for just 60,000 miles roundtrip, which is a solid deal.